HHSAPCompSci2020/capstone-project-gif-5/docs/README Ido, Franklin, and Gilad  - Dungeon (1).txt

 Do actions need to be taken in a certain order?]

-When you open the game you will be presented with a play button and a settings button.
-When you press the settings button you can change the volume and also the gameplay settings.
-To click stuff you would use the left mouse button.
-When you click on the play button you will spawn in the middle of the screen.
-On the top left there would be a button to send you back to the home screen.
-It will look like a basic home button.
-Then when you are in the game you will control yourself with WASD and use the scroll wheel to change from ability to ability.
-Using your mouse you can use the ability that you have currently selected.
-You will need to aim your mouse at the spot you want to attack.
+Once you start the game you will be spawned in the first dungeon.
+You would move around it using WASD. to shoot your elemental attacks you would press mouse1.
+To switch between elemental attacks you would press the spacebar.
+The 4 elemental attacks you have available to you are fire (low damage but burns over time), ice (relatively high damage and slows down enemies over time), lightning (high rate of fire but low damage), magic (In between all the others with no special effects).
+Throughout the dungeon you would encounter health potions which would regenerate you 50 HP.
+You should avoid enemies and enemy attacks to keep your health.
+Once you beat all the enemies in a room you could move on to the next one using the ladder.
+Try to make it to the last room, beat it,m and win!

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):